 The village of Akchour in the Rif Mountains is the starting point of many hiking routes in the Rif Mountains.
-We asked around for information on how to take the taxi to Akchour from Chefchaouen, but the local people seemed reluctant to advise and we got pretty confused.
+We asked around for information on how to take the taxi to Akchour from Chefchaouen.
+But the local people seemed reluctant to advise and we got pretty confused.
 We initially waited for a grandtaxi (a shared taxi).
 But after 40 minutes of waiting for other guests, we decided in the interest of time, to jump in a private taxi.

 This cost us 150 Dirham one way, but a shared taxi would have been 25 Dirham.

 The drive however from the town centre of Chefchaouen to Akchour took around 40 minutes.
 The route wound its way along very steep, bendy roads with some amazing dramatic scenery.

 Where to stay nearby

 What to take for a hike

 For a day hike, it’s essential to bring several layers of clothing and wet weather gear.
 The weather changed drastically as we gained altitude.
-Even though it had been blue skies and sunny in Chefchaouen, it was far colder and windy in the Rif Mountains.
+Even though there were blue skies and sun in Chefchaouen, it was far colder and windy in the Rif Mountains.
 There was even lashing rain at times!
 During one day of hiking in the Rif Mountains, it felt like we went through every weather system possible.
 At some moments, we were really, really cold and wet from the rain.